ciresnave/bitman/README.md

 -----------------

 We automatically run git cliff on every commit using a git hook to generate a CHANGELOG.md file.
 This ensures the changelog stays up-to-date as we develop.
+We have added a git hook to kick off git cliff on every commit.
+See .git/hooks/post-commit for the hook code.

 ## Roadmap